University of Hull

 In 2018, the University of Hull approached Drunk Animal to support them with their clearing campaign for 2018.
 The university’s usual marketing tactics hadn’t resonated with prospective students and as a result, recruitment was some 15 per cent down year-on-year.

-With limited time to turn the campaign around, Drunk Animal needed to create a campaign that was simple in messaging, use channels that would disrupt and excite the target audience, and more importantly cut-through against the myriad other universities vying for their attention.
+With limited time to turn the campaign around, Drunk Animal needed to create a campaign that was simple in messaging, use channels that would disrupt and excite the target audience, and more importantly cut-through against the myriad of other universities vying for attention.

 The team came up with an approach that was in your face and deliberately controversial.
 Taking a highly analytical route, the team identified geographical locations whose young people matched the clearing requirements for the University’s programmes.

 This was done to ensure that the investment made in the campaign, which was limited at the time, worked hard to reach, and convert, prospective students.
 The team’s approach was to make the campaign messaging really simple so that when the prospective student saw the campaign, they were inspired to find out more.
 One of the biggest barriers to overcome was the perceptions people not from Hull, had of the city.
 We decided that the best approach would be to highlight how much farther money could go in the UK’s cheapest city for students (according to NatWest Bank!).